vgacentrifuge/pcb/README.md

 The VGA connector itself is [described here](http://www.hardwarebook.info/VGA).
 For VGA output we only really need to connect 5 pins, plus ground:
  - red, green, blue color (analog 0-0.7V, 75 Ohm)
- - horizontal sync, vertical sync (5V, but 3.3V makes do).
+ - horizontal sync, vertical sync (5V).
 See timing chart.

 Note: While we are in the "porch" and sync pulse areas of the signal, the color values must all be 0V.
 See for example the 2nd [Ben Eater VGA video](https://www.youtube.com/watch?v=uqY3FMuMuRo).

 We also might want to connect the 3 DDC2B ports, in case we want to read info about the output monitor.
-See the following section about DAC and VGA Display Data Channel.
+See the following sections about DAC and VGA Display Data Channel.

 For inputs, we need to read those 5 signals, including the analog color signals (using ADCs).
 We should also let the video sources get info about our board over I2C.
 See next sections.